Software Testing Outsourcing Guide

 - What bug reporting procedure you find convenient.

 Ideal development processes and their full compliance with QA aspects are not possible in the real world and are not required.
 Still, the more information you provide to a testing outsourcing vendor, the less time the initial partnership formalization will take.
 In other words, the less expensive your project quality ramp-up will get.

 You need in-house management (at least one senior-level QA professional to manage a team of 20 to 50 outsourced testers) to cooperate with a vendor more effectively by:

 - Reviewing their test strategy, test plans, test cases, bugs, and test reports.

 - Assessing and managing vendor performance and providing relevant feedback.

 - Making balanced judgments in conflict situations and, ideally, defusing them at the earliest.

 - Considering risks thoroughly and preparing a mitigation plan.

-3. Motivate your development team to cooperate with an external testing team
+Motivate your development team to cooperate with an external test team

-Development and testing alignment is one of the most crucial problems in software testing outsourcing, for Agile and DevOps/Continuous Delivery projects particularly.
-Quite often, external testing teams have to handle reluctance of development teams to communicate openly and freely.
-The lack of inter-team communication may result in poor understanding of software requirements, late changes of a testing plan, unclear bug reports and, consequently, missed iteration goals and deadlines.
-So, the assigned QA manager needs to persuade the developers that the only way to create a smoothly operating solution implies cooperation and mutual understanding, decide on a handy communication tool to make on-going cooperation between teams easier and quicker.
+Development and testing alignment is one of the most crucial problems in software testing outsourcing.
+Quite often, external test teams have to handle the reluctance of development teams to communicate openly and freely.
+The lack of inter-team communication may result in poor understanding of software requirements, late changes of a test plan, unclear bug reports and, consequently, missed iteration goals and deadlines.
+So, the assigned QA manager needs to persuade the stakeholders that the only way to create a smoothly operating solution implies cooperation and mutual understanding.

 Here are some key points to look for while choosing a vendor.